Man forges mum’s signature to sell her cars to pay off debts

 He even had a friend pose as his mother in a phone call to deceive the car dealer into thinking his mother had authorised the sale.

 On March 22, Liu was sentenced to 12 weeks’ jail after pleading guilty to two counts of forgery.
-He is appealing against his sentence.
+He is appealing against the sentence.

 According to a judgment made available on March 27, Liu contacted Mr Low Lye Seng, a representative of Autoart, on Aug 1, 2022, to sell the cars.